Ex-finance minister wins disputed Madagascar election

 Rajaonarimampianina's narrow margin of victory suggests there is all to play for in the parliamentary vote, raising the possibility of a French-style "cohabitation" in which the president and parliamentary majority come from different political camps.

-That could paralyze policymaking, analysts say, doing little to restore confidence in Madagascar's mining and petroleum exploration industries.
+That could paralyse policymaking, analysts say, doing little to restore confidence in Madagascar's mining and petroleum exploration industries.

 (Writing by Richard Lough; Editing by John Stonestreet and Alison Williams)